laelbarlow/typhaon/README.md

 ## Software requirements

-- Linux or MacOS operating system.
+- Linux Sun Grid Engine (SGE) computing cluster.
+This has not been tested on other cluster types.
+Only partial functionality is available if installed on a Linux of MacOS personal computer.
-- Python3 and the Conda package manager (see [Anaconda](https://www.anaconda.com/products/individual) if you don't already have this on your personal computer).
+- Python3 and the Conda package manager.
-- Pre-installed software (not installed via Conda):
-    - Phylobayes.

 ## Overview of programmed workflow steps